-The default is ON in the root node and 0 elsewhere.
+The default is ON in the root node and automatically determines whether to call the heuristic in the branch-and-bound tree.

 MASTER_IP_FREQ=number

 solves the master problem (for MILP problems only) as a MILP with the current set of columns after every number iterations.
 The frequency, number, is an integer between 0 and the largest four-byte signed integer, which is $2^{31} - 1$.
 The default is 10 in the root node and 0 elsewhere.